Anil K. Chopra

 Anil K. Chopra (born February 18, 1941) is an Indian-American civil engineer and professor emeritus at the University of California, Berkeley, recognized for his work in structural dynamics and earthquake engineering.
 He is the author of the widely used textbook Dynamics of Structures: Theory and Applications to Earthquake Engineering.

-In addition to his academic contributions, Chopra is known for his interest in literature, hiking and travel.
-His students have noted his emphasis on clear communication and critical thinking and describe his mentorship as both rigorous and encouraging.

 Early life and education

 Chopra was born in Peshawar, British India, and earned a Bachelor of Science in Civil Engineering from Banaras Hindu University in 1960, where he received the University Gold Medal.
 He later completed his M.S. and Ph.D. in Civil Engineering at the University of California, Berkeley.

 His graduate studies laid the foundation for his contributions to structural dynamics, including the development of methods used in earthquake-resistant design.

 Academic career

 Chopra joined UC Berkeley in 1969 after a short appointment at the University of Minnesota.
 He served in leadership roles in the Structural Engineering, Mechanics, and Materials Engineering program and held the Horace, Dorothy, and Katherine Johnson Chair in Engineering.
 He retired in 2016.